magento/devdocs/guides/v2.1/payments-integrations/base-integration/configuration.md

 The following arguments must be configured:

 - `code`: payment method's code
 - `formBlockType`: name of the block class responsible for Payment Gateway Form rendering on a checkout.
 Since Opepage Checkout uses knockout.js for rendering, this renderer is used only during Checkout process from Admin panel.
-See the [Admin integration]({{page.baseurl}}payments-integrations/base-integration/admin-integration.html#formBlockType) topic for details.
-- `infoBlockType`: name of the block class responsible for Transaction/Payment Information details rendering in Order block.
+- `infoBlockType`: name of the block class responsible for Transaction/Payment Information details rendering in Order block (for Admin panel or customer account on Storefront).
+In most cases it will be enough to set default implementation of [Configurable Info]({{site.mage2100url}}app/code/Magento/Payment/Block/ConfigurableInfo.php), but for customizations you always can specify your own implementation.
--`valueHandlerPool`: pool of value handlers used for queries to configuration (for details see the following paragraph).
+- `valueHandlerPool`: pool of value handlers used for queries to configuration (for details see the following paragraph).
 - `validatorPool`: [pool of response validators]({{page.baseurl}}payment-gateway/response-validator.html#validators_pool)
 - `commandPool`: [pool of gateway commands]({{page.baseurl}}payment-gateway/command-pool.html)